SonicProYT2/HTMLPad/SECURITY.md

 How the hell are you gonna find a vunerability

 ### **IN A F*CKING TEXT EDITOR**
-Well, if you found one, send it to Issues
+Well, if you found one, send it to Issues, and (if it's more severe) egfilin@gmail.com (lol sike i never check this email)